Stung by trade wars, U.S. farmers hope for quick progress on Farm Bill

-WASHINGTON (Reuters) - Iowa soybean farmer Mike Schlosser does not expect President Donald Trump’s trade war with China, the single biggest headwind to his business, to end any time soon.
+WASHINGTON (Reuters) - U.S. soybean farmer Mike Schlosser does not expect President Donald Trump’s trade war with China, the single biggest headwind to his business, to end any time soon.
 But he is among many in farm country who expect at least some good news this year - in the form of a new Farm Bill.

 Congress comes back on Tuesday for the lame-duck session after Democrats in last week’s mid-term elections gained control of the U.S. House of Representatives.
 Lawmakers have said passing the critical piece of agricultural legislation is their highest priority.